hyperglyph/hyperglyph/glyph.rst

-	exponent: bits 1..12  (11 bits) as network order int instead of signed, exponent is stored as exp+1023 if exp != 0
+	exponent: bits 1..12  (11 bits) as network order int instead of signed, exponent is stored as exp+1023 if exp != 0 for a double - single floats have a different offset.

 	raw_exponent = ((byte[0] &127) << 4) + ((byte[1]&240) >> 4)
 	so raw_exponent = ((0x3f &127) << 4) + ((0xe0)>>4) = 1022